 Connect,Empower,Grow

-Alberta Network of Immigrant Women support immigrant women and families by creating meaningful connections, building confidence, and offering essential skills for personal and professional development.
+Alberta Network of Immigrant Women supports immigrant women and families by creating meaningful connections, building confidence, and offering essential skills for personal and professional development.

 39+ Years Experience